Leen-odeh3/Travel-and-Accommodation-Booking-Platform/README.md

 }
 ```
 ## 🛟 Contact and Support
-If you have any questions or comments about Project, please contact me via <a href="leenodeh287@gmail.com">Email</a> .
+If you have any questions or comments about the project, please feel free to contact me at `leenodeh287@gmail.com` .

 ## 🏅 Acknowledgements
 I extend my sincere gratitude to <a href="https://www.foothillsolutions.com/">Foothill Technology Solutions </a> for granting me the opportunity to participate in this internship cycle.
 Their unwavering support has been instrumental throughout the development of this project.